auth0/docs/articles/client-platforms/angularjs/09-mfa.md

 <%= include('../../_includes/_package2', {
   org: 'auth0-samples',
   repo: 'auth0-angularjs-sample',
-  path: '09-MFA,
+  path: '09-MFA
-  pkgFilePath: '09-MFA/auth0.variables.js',
-  pkgType: 'replace'
 }) %>

-<%= include('../../_includes/_signup') %>

 <%= include('../_includes/_mfa-introduction') %>

-In this tutorial, you will learn how to enable MFA in the Angular 1.x application you created in the previous steps.
+This tutorial demonstrates how to enable MFA in the Angular 1.x application you created in the previous steps.

 ## Enable Multifactor Authentication in Your Account